Last Updated on 1 week by admin

 – Dry Air: The season is very dry, so skincare and hydration are important.

-– Sunny Days: Winter has the most clear, sunny days compared to other seasons, making it ideal for sightseeing.
+– Sunny Days: Winter has the clearest, sunniest days compared to other seasons, making it ideal for sightseeing.

 – Low Precipitation: Rain is rare, though snowfall occurs in higher elevations and colder regions.